auggiemarignier/auggiemarignier.github.io/content/publication/ferreira-azores-rwe/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Ana M. G. Ferreira
+- A. M. G. Ferreira
-- admin
+- A. Marignier
-- Januka Attanyake
+- J. Attanyake
-- Michael Frietsch
+- M. Frietsch
-- Andrea Berbellini
+- A. Berbellini

 # Author notes (optional)
 author_notes: []